ShamaineChung/ROS_ABB_workspace/README.md

 4. [Virtual Adapters Configuration](#configure-Virtual-Adapters-on-Hyper-V)
 5. [ROS Robot Initialization](#launching-robot-controller)

 ## Hyper-V
 Ubuntu 16.04 is needed to setup as foundation of ROS software packages.
 The Ubuntu OS is deployed onto Hyper-V Virtual Machine Service which is available in Window Pro and Window Enterprise only.
 To enable Hyper-V, follow the steps in [Steps to enable Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v#:~:text=Right%20click%20on%20the%20Windows,Hyper%2DV%20and%20click%20OK.).

+## Ubuntu 16

+Follow the steps in [Installation of Ubuntu 16.04](https://www.youtube.com/watch?v=B_tnnDlUuzw&ab_channel=PeymanTechMedia).

+## ROS-Robot Operating System

+The installation is in this website [Step to install ROS Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+Then follow this [Configurating ROS environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) to setup the ROS environment.
+After configuration has been done, download the catkin workspace in this repository, replace it with the current workspace and run ```catkin_make``` again.

 After enabling Hyper-V, follow [Ubuntu 16.04 installation steps](https://www.youtube.com/watch?v=B_tnnDlUuzw&ab_channel=PeymanTechMedia).
 When Ubuntu is ready to use, go to **Virtual Switch Manager**.

 ![Capture](https://user-images.githubusercontent.com/86027470/125273341-ba4e4c80-e304-11eb-85d8-e0c147879275.PNG)

+## Configure Virtual Adapters on Hyper-V

 Create two virtual switch with names that indicates one is attached to physical ethernet adapter another is attached to wireless adapter.
 Click **New virtual network switch**, choose **External** then click **Create Virtual Swtich**.